Hay Fever – More Than Just a Runny Nose. How to Recognize Pollen Allergy and What to Do About It

 Tips During Pollen Season:

-At Moja Rodzina Clinic, we conduct comprehensive allergy diagnostics and select effective treatments for each patient.
+At Moja Rodzina Medical Center, we conduct comprehensive allergy diagnostics and select effective treatments for each patient.